Most vehicle owners in Victoria had to register for 12 months but from January 2018 they have more options.

-- The registration cost depends on the class of your vehicle (sedan, hatch, 4WD etc)
+- The registration cost depends on vehicle class (sedan, hatch, 4WD etc)

 - The fee for TAC CTP depends on your postcode (metro, outer metro or rural).